AICONSlab/VentMapp3r/docs/beginner.md

 ## File conversion

-Convert Analyze to Nifti (or vice versa)
+To convert from one filetype to another (namely Analyze to Nifti, or vice versa)

     ventmapper filetype